 There are some forms of anemia that are genetic and can be inherited, says MayoClinic.com.
 These include thalassemia, which is caused by a defective protein found in red blood cells.
 Diseases affecting the immune system that can cause the destruction of blood cells are another cause of low RBC.
 This condition is called hemolytic anemia, where the body is responsible for producing antibodies which destroy the red blood cells..

 Blood loss may be a cause of anemia, according to MedlinePlus.
-An individual may suffer from excessive bleeding due to conditions such as stomach ulcers and cancer.
+An individual have excessive bleeding due to conditions such as stomach ulcers and cancer.
 Heavy menstrual periods in women may also lead to anemia.

 Certain chronic diseases can lead to a low RBC count, according to MayoClinic.com.
 These include cancer, rheumatoid arthritis, HIV/AIDS, which can decrease the production of the healthy red blood cells and this can cause anemia.
 Most of the red blood cells are produced by the bone marrow, which is a soft tissue in the center of the bones.
 Certain conditions affecting the bone marrow can lead to a low RBC count.
 These conditions include leukemia, multiple myeloma, and lymphoma.
 The kidneys produce a hormone called erythropoietin which signals the bone marrow to produce more red blood cells.
 In individuals with kidney failure, the production of this hormone is affected.
 This can cause a low RBC in individuals.